tribixbite/awesome/README.md

 *   [aspida/pathpida](https://github.com/aspida/pathpida) - TypeScript friendly internal link client for Next.js, Nuxt.js and Sapper.
 *   [saleor/react-storefront](https://github.com/saleor/react-storefront) - An open-source storefront in React.js with Next.js.
 Built for Headless Commerce, using a modern stack with TypeScript, GraphQL, Apollo, and Tailwind CSS.
 *   [estruyf/vscode-front-matter](https://github.com/estruyf/vscode-front-matter) - Front Matter is a CMS running straight in Visual Studio Code.
 Can be used with static site generators like Hugo, Jekyll, Hexo, NextJs, Gatsby, and many more...
+*   [timlrx/tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog) - This is a Next.js, Tailwind CSS blogging starter template.
+Comes out of the box configured with the latest technologies to make technical writing a breeze.
+Easily configurable and customizable.
+Perfect as a replacement to existing Jekyll and Hugo individual blogs.
 *   [ixartz/Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) - 🚀🎉📚 Boilerplate and Starter for Next.js 13+ with App Router and Page Router support, Tailwind CSS 3.3 and TypeScript ⚡️ Made with developer experience first: Next.js + TypeScript + ESLint + Prettier + Husky + Lint-Staged + Jest + Testing Library + Cypress + Storybook + Commitlint + VSCode + Netlify + PostCSS + Tailwind CSS
 *   [antvis/G2Plot](https://github.com/antvis/G2Plot) - :dango:  An interactive and responsive charting library
 *   [alibaba/BizCharts](https://github.com/alibaba/BizCharts) - Powerful data visualization library based on G2 and React.